• Skip to main content

 Licensing to Wearables

-In the 1980s a line of game t-shirts declared “I Know Stuff.”
+In the 1980s, a line of game t-shirts declared “I Know Stuff.”
 The shirt also featured the iconic playing piece with colored wedges.
 There have been hoodies that said, “Most of my pursuits have been trivial.”
 The hoodie also featured a line drawing of the TP playing piece.
-Long sleeve shirts and sweatshirts have been manufactured.
+Long-sleeved shirts and sweatshirts have been manufactured.
 There is even a onesie for Babies.

 What’s Next for this Legendary Product?

 So, what’s next for the property?
-In the toy industry, they refer to a product like Trivial Pursuit as an “Evergreen.”
-That means that the product will be around forever.
-Surely there will be a Game of Thrones Edition coming out soon.
+The toy industry refers to a product like Trivial Pursuit as an “Evergreen.”
+That means the product will last forever.
+Surely, a Game of Thrones Edition will be coming out soon.

 Tim Moodie is a Freelance Writer, Product Designer, and Inventor who has been in the toy and game licensing business for over 30 years.
 A year after the release of Trivial Pursuit, he created and licensed Trivia Bingo to Superior Toys.
 It was the first travel trivia game.